The Mardi Gras season begins February 22, 2019 and continues through Fat Tuesday/Mardi Gras Day, March 5, 2019.

 Mardi Gras is known as "the biggest party on Earth" and Jefferson Parish is inviting you!
 Spanning over two sides of the Mississippi River, the East Bank and the West Bank, Jefferson Parish offers Mardi Gras fun wherever you may be located.
 Come and experience the sites, sounds, food, music, parades and of course, the BEADS in this family friendly celebration of Mardi Gras.
 An asset to the carnival season is the annual Family Gras event taking place the first weekend of carnival in the metropolitan area.
 Family Gras is a three-day festival of concerts with local and national acts, local cuisine, an art market, kids zone, various sponsor booths and the pageantry of the carnival parades!

 Mardi Gras was brought to Louisiana by early French settlers.
 The first record of the holiday being marked in Louisiana is 1699.
 The starting date of festivities in New Orleans is unknown, but an account from 1743 notes that the custom of Carnival balls was already established by that date.
-Processions and masking in the streets on Mardi Gras Day took place, were sometimes prohibited by law, and were quickly renewed whenever such restrictions were lifted or enforcement waned , in 1833 Bernard Xavier de Marigny de Mandeville a rich plantation owner raised money to fund an official Mardi Gras celebration.
+Processions and masking in the streets on Mardi Gras Day were sometimes prohibited by law, but were quickly renewed whenever such restrictions were lifted or enforcement waned.
+In 1833 Bernard Xavier de Marigny de Mandeville, a rich plantation owner, raised money to fund an official Mardi Gras celebration.

 Today, many krewes operate under a business structure; membership is basically open to anyone who pays dues to have a place on a parade float.
 In contrast, the old-line krewes use the structure of the parades and balls to extend the traditions of the debutante season in their social circles.